As I write these words, I am having my first glass of port wine near Porto. I love this sentence.

-For me becoming a nomad psychologist, was less of a choice but something I had to do.
+For me becoming a nomadic psychologist, was less of a choice but something that I had to do.
 In psychology, you work with humans.
-Traveling is the best way to have fun and learn at the same time about the paths that are available for you in life.
-Mother earth is an incredible teacher.
-Traveling means that you leave all variables behind, and isolate the one variable that is most important.
+Travelling is the best way to have fun and learn at the same time about the paths that are available to you in life.
+Mother Earth is an incredible teacher.
+Travelling means that you leave all variables behind and isolate the one most important variable.
 Yourself.

-Before your diagnose yourself with depression, check if you are not surrounded by assholes.
-Siegmund Freud
+Before you diagnose yourself with depression, check if you are not surrounded by assholes.
+Sigmund Freud

 To see that there are infinite ways of doing things puts you in charge.
-You can decide who you want to become.
-For me traveling means to learn about myself.
-If you have the same problem in Africa, that you had in your hometown, then you know the common demeanor is you.
+You can decide who you want to become—for me travelling means to learn about myself.
+If you have the same problem in Africa, that you had in your hometown, then you know the familiar demeanour is you.
 And that you need to change.
 Pretty much the same if you keep fighting with multiple girlfriends about the same issue.
 If that is the case, you are the problem di*khead.

 You Can Reinvent Yourself

 Did you ever wonder why people from Africa seem to laugh so wholeheartedly?
 Or why people in South America seem to dance more?
 Or why the French seem to have a better time eating with their families?

 Well, I sure did.
 So, I thought, why not straight go there and investigate this myself.

 For me, travelling the world is a means to observe and interview people from different cultures.
 I went to Africa, Australia, Asia, and South America to find out steal-able commonalities and habits from among the happiest people I could find.
 And I plan to continue finding other missing puzzle pieces.